 For the purpose of this FOA, multiple PD(s)/PI(s) are not allowed.
 The Project Director/Principal Investigator (PD/PI) is the only individual who can be listed on the SF424 form.

-Applicants must meet the definition of an Early Stage Investigator (ESI).
+Applicants must meet the definition of an Early Stage Investigator (ESI) at the time of submission.
 An ESI is a new investigator (defined as a PD/PI who has not completed successfully for a significant NIH independent research award) who is within 10 years of completing his/her terminal research degree or is within 10 years of completing medical residency (or the equivalent).
-A complete list of NIH grants that do not disqualify a PD/PI as a new investigator can be found at: https://grants.nih.gov/grants/new_investigators/.
-Frequently Asked Questions about the NIH Early Stage Investigator (ESI) Policy can be found at https://grants.nih.gov/grants/new_investigators/.
+A complete list of NIH grants that do not disqualify a PD/PI as a new investigator can be found at: https://grants.nih.gov/policy/early-investigators/index.htm.

 Applicants are responsible for reviewing and/or updating their degree information in their eRA Commons account in a timely fashion.
 Applicants should allow several weeks for an extension request to be processed.
 NOTE: If an applicant is not identified as an ESI in the eRA Commons, it may result in the application not being reviewed.